Game-Dev-Network/work/README.md

 You can update a posting at any time.
 Simply edit the necessary files as long as they continue follow the requirements in place for creating a posting at the time of the edit.
 You should not update the renewal date when editing your posting.

 You can renew your posting by recalculating the renewal date up to 6 days before your renewal date (Monday to Sunday inclusive).
-Although we may send out a reminder to renew, we may choose to remove any postings that have expired whether or not we did send out a reminder.
+Although we may send out a reminder to renew, we may also choose to remove any postings that have expired regardless of if we did send out a reminder.

 ## Removing a posting before expiry or a business profile